Untreated Cataracts: Symptoms, Risks, and Why You Should Act Early

 Hypermature Cataracts

-When cataracts are hypermature, assessing their density and properly identifying its border becomes difficult.
+When cataracts are hypermature, assessing their density and properly identifying their border becomes difficult.
 Complication rates are much higher with hypermature cataracts.
 For this reason, it’s strongly recommended that patients seek cataract treatment as soon as they suspect the condition is developing.

 Treatments for Cataracts